eduazzolin/power-bi-data-model-docs/README.md

 ## Features
 - Generates a markdown file with the data model documentation.
 - Exports a CSV or Excel file with all the measures of the data model.
+- Exports a CSV or Excel file with all the columns and an indicator of its usage in the data model. (beta)
 - Supports pbip projects and model.bim files.

 ## How to use